 Cons of leasing commercial gym equipment include:

-Types of Commercial Gym Equipment Finance
+Commercial Gym Equipment Finance Considerations

 - Types of machines you want to rent or buy

-- Resale value and lifecycle of the equipment
+- Resale value and life cycle of the equipment

 - Amount of capital you have for a down payment

-- The size of your monthly budget
+- Your monthly budget

 - Current credit score and financial strength